Architecture¶

 Language binding strategy¶

-All eleven bindings share the same Rust core.
-Six native-extension approaches cover the binding surface:
+All 14 bindings share the same Rust core.
+Four native-extension crates and one C FFI crate cover the binding surface:

 |---|---|---|